Function X (FX) Price Tops $0.12 on Exchanges

-Function X (FX) traded 3% higher against the U.S. dollar during the 1-day period ending at 12:00 PM Eastern on June 26th.
-Function X has a total market capitalization of $48.18 million and $445,485.04 worth of Function X was traded on exchanges in the last 24 hours.
-One Function X token can now be bought for approximately $0.12 or 0.00000192 BTC on popular exchanges.
-During the last week, Function X has traded up 1.2% against the U.S. dollar.
+Function X (FX) traded 0.9% lower against the US dollar during the 1-day period ending at 18:00 PM ET on June 30th.
+Function X has a total market capitalization of $48.36 million and $135,703.57 worth of Function X was traded on exchanges in the last 24 hours.
+One Function X token can now be bought for approximately $0.12 or 0.00000191 BTC on popular cryptocurrency exchanges.
+During the last seven days, Function X has traded up 2.8% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.